Skip to content

 What is trichotillomania?

-The urge to pull out hair can be so strong that it may feel like a relief to do so, but it can also lead to feelings of shame and guilt.
-This urge can be triggered by anxiety or stress.
-It can also be a form of self-harm or a coping mechanism for dealing with difficult emotions.
+Trichotillomania is a mental disorder characterised by an uncontrollable urge to pull out hair, which can be so strong that it may feel like a relief to do so, but it can also lead to feelings of shame and guilt.

 What causes trichotillomania?

-• People with trichotillomania may have a family history of the condition or other mental health disorders such as OCD or anxiety.
+• People with trichotillomania may have a family history of the condition or other mental disorders such as OCD or anxiety.

 Other factors that may contribute to trichotillomania include boredom, frustration and sensory stimulation.
+In the instance of wanting sensory stimulation, the repetitive behaviour or hair pulling helps to occupy or stimulate the patient.

 Trichotillomania in people with OCD or autism